The Best Shades for Living Room Windows

 Cellular Shades: Superior Energy Efficiency and Style

 If energy efficiency is a top priority, cellular shades, like Duette® Honeycomb Shades, are an ideal living room window treatment.
-Duette shades are the very first of their category to be designed with a cellular construction that adds a layer of insulation at the window, so you can reduce energy consumption and stay comfortable all year long.
+The cellular design of Duette shades adds a layer of insulation at the window, so you can reduce energy consumption and stay comfortable all year long.
 You can also opt for the Duette Architella® honeycomb-within-a-honeycomb construction if you want extra insulation.

 The great thing about Duette shades is that they come in so many pleat sizes, colors, patterns, textures and opacities that they'll work with any living room décor.
 You can even combine two fabrics on the same shade for more light control.
 Or choose the Top-Down/Bottom-Up option that lets you operate your window shades from the top down, bottom up or anywhere in between to enhance your views while still maintaining your privacy.